blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 Here, we can see, for example, in the exchange with id `dooar_ethereum`, the amountOut is: `1705409482`

-Which means, than in `dooar_ethereum`, we will get `1705409482` after exchanging 1 ETH
+Which means, than in `dooar_ethereum`, we will get `1705409482` USDC after exchanging 1 ETH

-USDC have 6 decimals (in order to get the amount of decimals per token, you can follow this tutorial: [get token decimals](docs/tutorial/tokens/get-token-decimals)), which means that the amount of USDC that we will get after exchanging 1 ETH will be: `1705.409482` USDC in dooar_ethereum
+Since USDC have 6 decimals (in order to get the amount of decimals per token, you can follow this tutorial: [get token decimals](docs/tutorial/tokens/get-token-decimals)), which means that the amount of USDC that we will get after exchanging 1 ETH will be: `1705.409482` USDC in the dooar_ethereum exchange.

+_Please note: this amount is computed with the fee of the exchange, in this example you will get the exact amount of USDC like if you really did the exchange inside of dooar_ethereum.
+Be careful, some tokens have an additional fee on buy/sell which is not taken in account with this method._